leslieyjkim/Dice_game/README.md

 CSS: For styling the game interface.
 JavaScript: For implementing the game logic and random dice rolls.

+##Fun and Practical ways to use this app
+Decision-Making: Use the dice to make decisions like choosing who buys lunch, who picks the movie, or what activity to do.
+Each number on the dice can correspond to a different person or option.

+Choosing Teams: Roll the dice to randomly select teams for games or activities, ensuring fairness and adding an element of surprise.

+Game Night: Incorporate the dice into board games or party games as a way to introduce random elements or challenges.

+Rewards and Challenges: Use the dice to determine rewards or challenges in a team-building exercise or friendly competition.
+For example, if a team member rolls a certain number, they might receive a small prize or have to complete a fun task.

+Randomize Schedules: Use the dice to decide on the order of tasks or activities in a meeting or event, adding variety and unpredictability.

+Learning and Education: Dice games can be used in educational settings to teach concepts like probability, math, or problem-solving in a hands-on way.

 ##Future Improvements
 We plan to add more features, such as: